-Given the immediate concerns about sequestration and the long-term outlook of reduced federal spending, the COG Board of Directors made economic competitiveness its top priority for 2012.
-After months of input from industry leaders, area economic development directors, and experts, the Board approved Economy Forward, a five point plan to strengthen the region's economy.
+Given the immediate concerns about automatic federal spending cuts (sequestration) and the long-term outlook of reduced federal spending, the COG Board of Directors made economic competitiveness its top priority for 2012.
+After months of input from industry leaders, area economic development directors, and experts, the Board approved in September Economy Forward, a five point plan to strengthen the region's economy.

 Click here to visit the COG publications page and download the report.